 For two out of the past three years, 100 percent of our MHA graduates were employed in professional positions within nine months of graduation.
 For the same time period, the rates of employment within six months of graduation, including the pursuit of advanced degrees, for our MPH graduates ranged from 75 to 100 percent.

 We are proud of our alumni.
-Whether you have received an MPH, MHA, JD/MPH, or MSHyg degree, we are pleased to consider you as a member of the HPM alumni community.
+Whether you have received an MPH, MHA, JD/MPH, MS, or PhD degree, we are pleased to consider you as a member of the HPM alumni community.